Life at Rice

 Finding Your Niche

 There are many clubs and groups on campus that graduate students are encouraged to join.
 Have a special interest?
 Join a club!
 Many clubs are open to or run by graduate students.
-We're proud of our strong affinity and international student groups such as the Black Graduate Student Association, Queer Graduate Student Association, Chinese Student Association, Indian Students at Rice, Latin American Graduate Student Association, Wiki Women, and Brazilian Student Association, and encourage interested students to reach out and join a community.
+We're proud of our strong affinity and international student groups such as the Black Graduate Student Association, Queer Graduate Student Association, Rice Chinese Students and Scholars Association, Indian Students at Rice, Latin American Graduate Student Association, Wiki Women, and Brazilian Student Association, and encourage interested students to reach out and join a community.
 Visit the clubs page for a full list.

 Houston: The City With No Limits